Lkrule/ActiveDiet/README.md

 Working out and getting results is based on progress that our body and mind are doing together, and the more consistent we are, the better!</br>
 In order to help you, there is an easy-to-use exercise list in which you can insert,delete or update your current exercise list that you wish to follow :page_facing_up:.</br>
 Navigation to the exercise list: Press the tab button(located in the top left corner) :arrow_right:	```Gym Exercises```
-* All the exercises are saved to a local SQLite DB.
+* All exercises are saved to a local SQLite DB.
 </br>![image](https://user-images.githubusercontent.com/56928005/175301940-ffead271-3081-4282-ae02-bd87de489512.png)

 ## Running with the ActiveDiet :running_woman:
-* This feature is built upon using a GPS- a kotlin service, and a timer to take time of your running session.</br>
+* This feature is built upon using a GPS- a kotlin service, and a timer to track time of your running session.</br>
-* An easy to use running module, no need to use any other app along with this one, all in one.
+* An easy-to-use running module, no need to use any other app along with this one, all in one.</br>
-* In the history tab, you can see your running results- how many km you ran, how many calories were burned, how long you ran and your average speed!</br>
+* In the history tab, you can see your running results- how many KM you ran, how many calories have been burned during the session, how long you ran and your average speed!</br>
 ![gitpresentation](https://user-images.githubusercontent.com/56928005/175313094-9d58a4c8-f767-403f-b50f-9ed2e18234a7.png)

 ## Set a reminder :alarm_clock:
-* Navigate to the notification tab by pressing the Tab button, and then choose ```Reminders```
+* Navigate to the notification tab by pressing the Tab button, and choose ```Reminders```
 * You can set the name of the reminder, and what ever you want it to say.
 For example: _"Don't forget to prepare food for tomrrow."_
 * After clicking _"SUBMIT NOTIFICATION"_, the next message will be displayed.</br>
 * When time is up, a notification will appear and the user will hear a sound when it happens.</br>